bli25/RSEM_tutorial/README.md

 data[idx[1:10], c("gene_id", "expected_count", "TPM")]
 ```

 The above `R` commands list the top 10 highest expressed genes (shown below).
-Among the list, we can find several immune system related genes, such as Lyz2, Ccl6, Ccl5, which reassure us that the data are produced from a bone-marrow-derived dendritic cell.
+Among the list, we can find several immune system related genes, such as Lyz2, Ccl6, Ccl5, which reassures us that the data are produced from a bone-marrow-derived dendritic cell.

 ![Top 10 genes](images/top_10_genes.png)

-Then let us get a feel of the data using the RSEM-learned statistics.
+Then let us focus on the data statistics learned by RSEM.
 Quit `R` and type the following command in the terminal:

 ```
 ../software/RSEM-1.2.24/rsem-plot-model LPS_6h LPS_6h_diagnostic.pdf